 - Hold down both mouse buttons for five seconds.

-- Once the cursor is done showing you at how much CPI the M1K is running at you can place the M1K back on your mousepad.
+- Now place the M1K back on your mousepad.
+You can now change the CPI by pressing either the left or right mouse button.
 Each time you now press your left mouse button, the CPI will be decreased by 100 until you reach the minimum CPI value of 100.
 Pressing right increases CPI by 100.
 While you are doing this you can move the M1K around to get a feeling for different CPI values.